Types of Laser Tubes: Diode vs Glass vs RF Tubes

 For those who demand an all around reliable laser, glass CO2 lasers represent the pinnacle of laser cutting technology.
 These lasers are known for their exceptional performance, making them a go-to choice for demanding industries like aerospace and medical device manufacturing.

 Glass CO2 lasers are also known for their longevity.
 This long-term reliability can be a significant cost-saving factor for businesses that rely heavily on laser cutting.
-Although their precision isn’t as high as the C02 RF lasers, there is the ability to upgrade to a High Resolution lens which narrows the laser pints to a smaller point similar to an RF tube.
-For most applications, this difference won’t be noticeable.
+Although their precision isn’t as high as the C02 RF lasers, however, there is the ability to upgrade to a High Resolution lens (we sell the HR lens) which narrows the laser pints to a smaller point similar to an RF tube.

 Despite their remarkable performance, glass CO2 lasers may require custom electrical work to set up for the higher powered models.
 In addition to this, their ventilation and cooling systems can be seem a bit daunting at first.